East Fork Russian River: Lake Mendocino

 The East Fork Russian River is impounded near its mouth to form Lake Mendocino by the Coyote Dam, a rolled earth embankment built by the United States Army Corps of Engineers (USACE).

 The reservoir's catchment area is about 105 sqmi and holds a water supply pool of 70000 acre-foot.

 The embankment is 160 ft high and has a crest length of 3500 ft.

 Construction of the Coyote Dam began in July 1956.
 The USACE proposed to only clear a strip of land around the reservoir from the 700 to 745 ft elevations.

-Residents were concerned that underwater trees, stumps and debris would be dangerous to swimmers, boaters and fisherment, and in the summer of 1958 volunteers cleared most of the basin, cutting down and burning the trees.
+Residents were concerned that underwater trees, stumps and debris would be dangerous to swimmers, boaters and fishermen, and in the summer of 1958 volunteers cleared most of the basin, cutting down and burning the trees.

 Highway 20, which had crossed Coyote Valley, was rerouted around the new reservoir.

 The dam began to store water in 1959.

 It serves the dual purpose of protecting against floods and supplying water.

 The USACE is responsible for flood control and Sonoma Water controls water release.

 Operations are not coordinated with the Potter Valley Project.

 A 3.5 MW hydroelectric power plant operated by the City of Ukiah came into operation in 1986.

 Lake Mendocino is used for recreational purposes such as camping, swimming, hiking, fishing, and boating.

 All the facilities are operated by the USACE.

 A large amount of fine sediment is transported through the water diversion on Eel River, causing turbidity in Lake Mendocino during the first heavy runoff of the year and for several months afterwards.

 Normally sediment migrates steadily down the river.

 The Coyote Dam impounds bedload, and the sediment-poor water it releases erodes the bed and banks of the river downstream in the Ukiah Valley.

 After a major storm, flood releases from the Coyote Dam may also cause erosion of the river banks.

 In February 2019 torrential rains caused serious floods on the lower Russian River.

 In June 2021 the river's tributaries were almost dry due to a severe drought.

 Lake Mendocino and Lake Sonoma, further downstream, were only releasing the minimum amount of water needed for fish and wildlife to survive.

 Relief was not expected until the winter rains, and meanwhile fish were struggling to survive in river pools.